dp-os/gez/examples/docs/src/en/api/core/render-context.md

 ### RenderFiles

-Type definition for the list of resource files collected during the rendering process.
+Type definition for the list of resource files collected during rendering.

 ```ts
 interface RenderFiles {